Domestic Help Guide

-Rates for cleaning range from about 10-15 Euros/hour and could be less or more depending on the frequency of cleanings.
+Rates for cleaning could cost 15 to 20 Euros/hour and could be less or more depending on the frequency of cleanings.
 If you hire someone through an agency, it is usually double this price, but you can declare half of it on your taxes, therefore basically paying the same as if you hire someone on your own.

 - Shiva, http://www.shiva.fr, offers ménage and childcare.

 - Agence Colette Gargaud, http://www.colettegargaud.fr, offers exclusively ménage and repassage services.

 - Domidom Services, http://www.domidom.fr, 123 av Versailles 75016 Paris has a large network with qualified personnel.
 They provide free estimates for house cleaning and ironing.

 - Home Market Services, http://www.home-market-services.com, 147 r Lourmel 75015, Paris, offer services in Paris from ménage, ironing, childcare, and tutoring.
 They have a comprehensive English version of their website.

 Individuals advertise in the following venues as well:

 - FUSAC and http://www.fusac.com; It costs more to list online, so there are usually more advertisements in the publication itself.

 - http://www.craigslist.org has a household category where handymen and femmes de ménage list their services and a childcare category as well.